 From towering skyscrapers to everyday kitchen appliances, metal is the unsung hero of modern construction and design.
 But behind every sturdy metal structure lies a precise and skilled process: metal fabrication and welding.
 Though often used interchangeably, these two disciplines serve unique, essential roles in shaping the world around us.
-In this blog, we’ll break down the key differences between custom metalwork and metal welding, and explore how each contributes to creating durable, functional, and custom-designed metal products.
+In this blog, we’ll break down the key differences between custom welding and fabrication services, and explore how each contributes to creating durable, functional, and custom-designed metal products.

 Metal welding, on the other hand, is a single process that is also a part of the metal fabrication process.
 It uses an extreme amount of heat to join two pieces of metal.
 Today’s construction and building infastructure stands on the foundation of steel, aluminum, and countless other metals.
 Starting from the high-rise buildings to your car frame and your kid’s toys, metal fabrication and welding metal fabrication and welding process play multiple key roles.